ucsb-cs56/w20/_lab/lab07.md

 Note that the `package` in this commit is different (`package hello`) vs. the package in your code base, but otherwise it is pretty much on point with what you need in your next step.

-In this commit, you see that:
+In this commit, you see several changes that need to be made:

-* There is a new file called `src/main/java/hello/EarthquakeQueryService.java`.
+1. There is a new file called `src/main/java/hello/EarthquakeQueryService.java`.
 You should create a file like this one and add it to your code base.

+   * HOWEVER, please create your file under `src/main/java/edu/ucsb/cs56/w20/lab07/services`
+   * And, use `package edu.ucsb.cs56.w20.lab07.services` as the package.

-This is a placeholder for the code that will get the Earthquake data in JSON format.
+2. The class `EarthquakeQueryService` is a placeholder for the code that will get the Earthquake data in JSON format.
 (At a later step, we'll add in the code that retrieves the information.)
+3. There are also some changes to the controller methods.
+In the original commit these were in the file `WebController.java` but in our code base, those will go into `EarthquakesController.java`.

+   These changes
-* There are also some changes to `src/main/java/hello/WebController.java`.
-These changes call out to the new `EarthquakeService` object and retrieve the information in JSON format.
+   call out to the new `EarthquakeService` object and retrieve the information in JSON format.
 We store that into an attribute in the model called `json`.
-* Finally, we see that we've modified the `src/main/resources/templates/earthquakes/results.html` file by adding in a `<pre>` element with the `th:text` attribute.
+4. Finally, we see that we've modified the `src/main/resources/templates/earthquakes/results.html` file by adding in a `<pre>` element with the `th:text` attribute.
 The `th:text` attribute value of `"${json}"` will fill the `<pre>` element with the value of the `json` attribute in the model, replacing the `This is placeholder` text.

 Make all of these changes to your code, and then run the application.
 You should see that when you type in values in the search form, you now get a results page that shows the "fake json"